Hello, we're so glad you're here! Have a question or a comment, or just want someone to chat (or vent) with? We would love to hear your story.

 What are your shipping charges & services?

-We ship from outside of Boston, MA using USPS (for smaller packages) and DHL (for larger packages).
+We ship from outside of Boston, MA, USA using USPS or DHL.
 It typically takes 2 days in the Northeast, 2-3 days for the East Coast and up to 4-6 days for California and everywhere in between.
-All packages have tracking and you will receive a tracking number when your product ships.
-We always offer free shipping on orders of $100+ and the maximum US shipping charge is $4.95 (we absorb costs above that).
-Shipping to Canada is a flat $12.95 charge up to $150, free shipping for purchases $150+.

 How soon do you ship after an order is placed?